-Some of you may have been awaiting the Tenth Amendment since it is often associated with states rights.
-I’ve already discussed states rights at length in this blog.
-States rights is referenced and mentioned many times throughout the Constitution.
+Alright, so I’m starting this series with the Tenth Amendment.
+The Tenth Amendment is actually one that is such a given in the Constitution that it is almost unnecessary.
 The Tenth Amendment is an addendum to an already established and understood tenant of American politics: the states and people retain and maintain the majority of the power.

 The amendment says:

 “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”

 Remember, I said that the Ninth Amendment and Tenth Amendment were a Federalist addition?

 Ok, this post is going to be a bit repetitive since the Tenth Amendment is pretty much re-iterating everything I’ve already been preaching.

 Here’s an excellent quote by scholars at the Constitution Center.
 I would highly recommend reading their stuff for a more detailed analysis.